-10.4.3 Site coverage and private open space for all dwellings 10.4.5 Site coverage and private open space for all owellings
+10.4.3 Site coverage and private open space for all dwellings

-Objective: That dwellings are compatible with the amenity and character of the area and provide: (a) for outdoor recreation and the operational needs of the residents; (b) opportunities for the planting of gardens and landscaping; and (c) private open space that is conveniently located and has access to sunlight.
+Objective: That dwellings are compatible with the amenity and character of the area and provide: (a) for outdoor recreation and the operational needs of the residents; (b) opportunities for the planting of gardens and landscaping; and

+(c) private open space that is conveniently located and has access to sunlight.

 Acceptable Solutions Performance Criteria

 A1 P1

 Dwellings must have: Dwellings must have:

 (a) a site coverage of not more than 50% (excluding eaves up to 0.6m wide); and (a) site coverage consistent with that existing on established properties in the area;

-(b) for multiple dwellings, a total area of private open space of not less than 60m 2 associated with each dwelling, unless the dwelling has a finished floor level that is entirely more than 1.8m above the finished ground level (excluding a garage, carport or entry foyer). (b) private open space that is of a size and with dimensions that are appropriate for the size of the dwelling and is able to accommodate: (i) outdoor recreational space consistent with the projected requirements of the occupants and, for multiple dwellings, take into account any common open space provided for this purpose within the development; and
+(b) for multiple dwellings, a total area of private open space of not less than 60m2 associated with each dwelling, unless the dwelling has a finished floor level that is entirely more than 1.8m above the finished ground level (excluding a garage, carport or entry foyer). (b) private open space that is of a size and with dimensions that are appropriate for the size of the dwelling and is able to accommodate: (i) outdoor recreational space consistent with the projected requirements of the occupants and, for multiple dwellings, take into account any common open space provided for this purpose within the development; and

 (ii) operational needs, such as clothes

-drying and storage; and (c) reasonable space for the planting of gardens and landscaping.
-A2 P2 A dwelling must have private open space that: A dwelling must have private open space that (a) is in one location and is not less than: includes an area capable of serving as an extension of the dwelling for outdoor (i) 24m2; or relaxation, dining, entertaining and children's (ii) 12m 2 , if the dwelling is a multiple play and is: dwelling with a finished floor level that is entirely more than 1.8m above (a) conveniently located in relation to a living area of the dwelling; and the finished ground level (excluding a garage, carport or entry foyer); (b) orientated to take advantage of sunlight. (b) has a minimum horizontal dimension of not less than: (i) 4m; or (ii) 2m, if the dwelling is a multiple dwelling with a finished floor level that is entirely more than 1.8m above the finished ground level (excluding a garage, carport or entry foyer); (c) is located between the dwelling and the frontage only if the frontage is orientated between 30 degrees west of true north and 30 degrees east of true north; (d) has a gradient not steeper than 1 in 10; and (e) is not used for vehicle access or parking.
-10.4.4 Sunlight to private open space of m ultiple dwellings
+drying and storage; and

+(c) reasonable space for the planting of gardens and landscaping.

+A dwelling must have private open space that:

+- (a) is in one location and is not less than: - (i) 24m2; or - (ii) 12m2, if the dwelling is a multiple dwelling with a finished floor level that is entirely more than 1.8m above the finished ground level (excluding a garage, carport or entry foyer); - (b) has a minimum horizontal dimension of not less than: - (i) 4m; or - (ii) 2m, if the dwelling is a multiple dwelling with a finished floor level that is entirely more than 1.8m above the finished ground level (excluding a garage, carport or entry foyer); - (c) is located between the dwelling and the frontage only if the frontage is orientated between 30 degrees west of true north and 30 degrees east of true north; - (d) has a gradient not steeper than 1 in 10; - (e) is not used for vehicle access or parking.